pressmind/web-core-skeleton-basic/quickstart/search.md

 *  [List attributes / category tree items by search (for building filters)](#building-filters-bases-on-the-search-request)
 *  Caching see [Configuration Documentation](config.md)

-It's possible to combine all search conditions, the examples below are showing some use cases.
+It is possible to combine all search conditions, the examples below show some use cases.

 ## Example search queries: